 4. Self-Installation vs Professional Installation

-When in doubt always go with a reputable security company for your business surveillance system installation.
+When in doubt, always go with a reputable security company for your business surveillance system installation.
 Self-installation may be cheaper but in the long run, you take to risk of not properly placing or installing your surveillance cameras.
 Thus, putting your business at risk for blind spots and faulty equipment.
-With your professional security installers, they know precisely where to place surveillance cameras to give your business the maximum protection.
+With your professional security installers, they know precisely where to place surveillance cameras to give your business maximum protection.